usdaud/algotradinglib.github.io/en/pedia/m/market_timing_models.md

 ### Machine Learning Models

-Machine learning algorithms have become increasingly popular for [market timing](../m/market_timing.md).
+Machine [learning algorithms](../l/learning_algorithms_in_trading.md) have become increasingly popular for [market timing](../m/market_timing.md).
 These models can analyze vast amounts of data to identify patterns and make predictions.

-- **Neural Networks:** Utilize layers of nodes to process inputs and generate outputs.
+- **[Neural Networks](../n/neural_networks_in_trading.md):** Utilize layers of nodes to process inputs and generate outputs.
 They are particularly effective for complex, non-linear relationships in market data.
-- **Support Vector Machines (SVM):** Used for classification and regression tasks, SVMs can help identify profitable [trading signals](../t/trading_signals.md) based on historical data.
+- **[Support Vector Machines](../s/support_vector_machines_in_trading.md) (SVM):** Used for classification and regression tasks, SVMs can help identify profitable [trading signals](../t/trading_signals.md) based on historical data.

 ## Sentiment Analysis

 [Sentiment analysis](../s/sentiment_analysis.md) involves gauging market sentiment through news articles, social media, and other sources.
-Natural Language Processing (NLP) algorithms can parse text to determine market sentiment and make trading decisions accordingly.
+[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) algorithms can parse text to determine market sentiment and make trading decisions accordingly.

 - **Twitter [Sentiment Analysis](../s/sentiment_analysis.md):** Tweets can provide real-time insight into market mood.
 Algos can be designed to track influential accounts and keywords for [trading signals](../t/trading_signals.md).